-The Solution is Found in Community with Others
+The Solution to Homeschool Socialization is Found in Community with Others

 As homeschooling families, we have the amazing opportunity to grow strong relationships with family members as we spend our days together.
 I love hearing about families doing a morning time together to foster that community element as a family.